Everyone has a story arc — the life we show, and the motivations we don’t. Secret dreams. Emotional debts. Celebrated wins and unnoticed moments.

 This stocking is for my daughter Maggie.
 She's jolly just like this guy.

-This is one of the very first stockings I made, just out of high school and in college.
-I sewed it while living in a shared house with my friend Christy.
+This is one of the very first stockings I ever made — back in college, University of North Colorado in Greeley, living in a shared house with my friend Christy.

 I liked the natural feel of the fabric and colors on this stocking.